Mathematical analysis of the kolam patterns

-The ethno-mathematical view and the corresponding study of kolam patterns have been done extensively by others like Ascher (1991) and Gerdes (1989).
-T. Robinson’s studies have produced computer programs for mechanical or interactive generation of kolam patterns.
-Studies also have been conducted by Nagata and Yanagisawa (2004) by the use of other underlying syntax rules and a digital expression for representing kambi kolam patterns.
-Nagata and Robinson (2006) have extended the applicability of kolam designs as tangible pictures for the people with disability.
+The ethnomathematics view and the corresponding study of kolam patterns have been done extensively by others like Ascher (1991) and Gerdes (1989).
+T. Robinson’s studies have produced computer programs for the mechanical or interactive generation of kolam patterns.
+Studies also have been conducted by Nagata and Yanagisawa (2004) by the use of other underlying syntax rules and a digital expression for representing Kambi kolam patterns.
+Nagata and Robinson (2006) have extended the applicability of kolam designs as tangible pictures for people with disability.
 These are a few studies to indicate the explorations done on kolams.

 Kolams have symmetry, patterned repetition, closed continuous curves and curve families, all of which have applications and meaning in mathematics and computer science.
 With their impeccably logical building up of patterns – their algorithmic nature - they have attracted the attention of computer scientists who have used kolams to study picture languages.
 Dr. Gift Siromoney of Madras Christian College, who was a leader in the study of the mathematical properties of kolams along with his team, has done some fascinating work on these kolams.